smart-edge-open/specs/architecture.md

   - Implement Scatter and Gather in upstream and downstream
 - Application Authentication: Ability to authenticate Edge compute application deployed from Controller so that application can avail/call Edge Application APIs.
 Only application that intends to call the Edge Application APIs need to be authenticated.
 TLS certificate based Authentication is implemented.

+Apps on the Edge Node can be classified into:
+- Producer Application: OpenNESS Producer application are edge compute application that provide services to other applications running on the edge compute platform.
+E.g. Location Services, Mapping Services, Transcoding Services, etc.
+- Consumer Application: OpenNESS Consumer application are edge compute application that serve end users traffic directly.
+E.g. CDN App, Augmented Reality App, VR Application, Infotainment Application, etc.

 ![OpenNESS Application Authentication](arch-images/openness_appauth.png)

 - Edge Application API support: Provide API endpoint for edge applications to avail edge services.
-This functionality is implemented in the EAA (Edge Application Agent) microservice and is implemented in Go lang.APIs are classified into:
+This functionality is implemented in the EAA (Edge Application Agent) microservice and is implemented in Go lang.
+APIs are classified into:
-  - Edge Service Activation/Deactivation
-  - Edge Service Discovery
+  - Edge Service Activation/Deactivation: This API endpoint enables a Producer App on the Edge node to register and activate on the Edge Node.
+After this API execution the Producer App will be discoverable to Consumer Apps on the Edge Node.
+    - E.g. Location Service Producer app will call this API first after being deployed from the controller.
+  - Edge Service Discovery: This API Endpoint enables Consumer application to discover all the active Producer Applications on the Edge Node.
+    - E.g. A CDN App will be able to discover Location Service Application on the Edge Node.
-  - Edge Service Subscription/Unsubscription
+  - Edge Service Subscription/Unsubscription : This API Endpoint enables Consumer application to subscribe to Producer application service and notification updates.
-  - Edge Service Notification update (using web socket)
+    - E.g. A CDN application can subscribe to the Location Service application and Notification update from the service.
+  - Edge Service Notification update (using web socket): This is a Web socket connection that needs to be created by a Consumer Application which intends to subscribe to services from Producer Applications.
+This websocket will be used for push-notification when there is update from Producer Application.
+    - E.g. Location update is sent as Push Notification update to CDN Application.
-  - Edge Service data update
+  - Edge Service data update:  This API endpoint enables Producer Application to publish the data to the Edge Node when it has a update to its service.
-  - Edge Service list subscription
+    - E.g. Location Service Producer App publishes Location update of a user to the Edge Node.
+  - Edge Service list subscription: This API endpoint allows Consumer Application to get the list of Producer Application services it has availed.
+    -E.g. CDN Application can call this API to check if it has subscribed to Location and Transcoding services.
 - Edge Node telemetry: Utilizing the rsyslog all the OpenNESS microservices send the telemetry update which includes the logging and packet forwarding statistics data from dataplane.
+This is also the mechanism that is encouraged for OpenNESS users for Debugging and Troubleshooting.

+OpenNESS Edge Node Resource usage:
-Resource usage: OpenNESS Edge node run all the non-critical/non-realtime microservices on the OS core, Dataplane NTS and DPDK PMD thread would need dedicated core/thread for high performance.
-Since DPDK library is used for the dataplane implementation 1G/2M hugepages support is required on the host.
+- All non-critical/non-realtime microservices OpenNESS Edge node execute OS core typically Core 0.
+- Dataplane NTS and DPDK PMD thread would need dedicated core/thread for high performance.
+  - DPDK library is used for the dataplane implementation 1G/2M hugepages support is required on the host.

 #### Edge Compute Applications: Native
 OpenNESS supports execution of application on the Edge node as a VM/Container instance.
 This is typically the case when customers are looking for high density edge compute platforms with expectation of resource pooling across Edge Applications and services.
 OpenNESS supports both native edge compute apps and IOT Gateways to run as edge compute applications or services co-existing on the same platform and sharing resources.